sayanta01/JS/notes/fullstackopen/03-node-express/01-intro.md

   This is necessary because the response.end() method expects a string or a buffer to send as the response body

-Express: setting up routes and handling requests with middleware
+Express: Setting up routes and handling requests with middleware
 - A template engine combines static HTML with dynamic data, replacing placeholders with actual values at runtime to generate the final HTML page sent to the user's browser
 - injects server data into HTML using placeholders, like React props